 Intuitively, we can more clearly see the distinction by examining the functional gradients of the two formulations.
 Operationally, the functional gradient defined in [19] can be computed in two steps.
 First, we integrate across all body elements the configuration space gradient contributions that result from transforming each body element's workspace gradient through the corresponding Jacobian.
 Second, we project that single summarizing vector orthogonally to the trajectory's direction of motion in the configuration space.
 Alternatively, our objective performs this projection directly in the workspace before the transformation and integration steps.
-This ensures that orthogonality is measured with respect to the workspace geometry.
+This ensures that orthogonality is measured with respect to the geometry of the workspace.

-In practice, to implement these updates on a discrete trajectory $\xi$ we approximate time derivatives using finite differences wherever they appear in the objective and its functional gradient.
+In practice, to implement these updates on a discrete trajectory ξ we approximate time derivatives using finite differences wherever they appear in the objective and its functional gradient.
 (The Jacobian J, of course, can be computed using the straightforward Jacobian of the robot.)

-E. Functions vs functionals
+E. Functions vs Functionals

 Although section II-A presents our algorithm in terms of a specific discretization, writing the objective in terms of functionals over continuous trajectories often enunciates its properties.
 Section II-D exemplifies this observation.
 As figure 3 demonstrates, the finite-dimensional Euclidean gradient of a discretized version of the functional converges rapidly to the functional gradient as the resolution of the discretization increases.
-(In this expression, we denote the forward kinematics mapping of configuration q to body element i using $x_u(q)$ .)
-However, the gradient of any finitedimensional discretization of the $f{obs}$ takes on a substantially different form; the projection properties that are clearly identified in the functional gradient (equation 4) are no longer obvious.
+(In this expression, we denote the forward kinematics mapping of configuration q to body element i using $x_u(q)$.)
+However, the gradient of any finitedimensional discretization of the f{obs} takes on a substantially different form; the projection properties that are clearly identified in the functional gradient (equation 4) are no longer obvious.
+We note that the prior term can be written as a functional as well:

-$$f{obs}(\xi) = \sum{t=1}^{n} \sum{u=1}^{U} \frac{1}{2} \left( c \left( x_u(q{t+1}) \right) + c \left( x_u(q_t) \right) \right) \cdot \| x_u(q{t+1}) - x_u(q_t) \|$$ with functional gradient
+$$f{obs}(\xi) = \sum{t=1}^{n} \sum{u=1}^{U} \frac{1}{2} \left(c(x_u(q{t+1})) + c(x_u(q_t)) \right) \cdot \|x_u(q{t+1}) - x_u(q_t)\|$$ with functional gradient